Using XLR

 or if you want to use your custom registry, just pass it in to the initializer.

-import { customRegistry } from "./customRegistry"
+import { XLRSDK } from "@player-tools/xlr-sdk"import { customRegistry } from "./customRegistry"

 const sdk = new XLRSDK(customRegistry);